project-codeflare/codeflare-sdk/docs/sphinx/user-docs/e2e.rst

 Pre-requisite for KinD clusters: please add in your local ``/etc/hosts`` file ``127.0.0.1 kind``.
-This will map your localhost IP address to the KinD cluster’s hostname.
+This will map your localhost IP address to the KinD cluster's hostname.
 This is already performed on `GitHub Actions <https://github.com/project-codeflare/codeflare-common/blob/1edd775e2d4088a5a0bfddafb06ff3a773231c08/github-actions/kind/action.yml#L70-L72>`__

 If the system you run on contains NVidia GPU then you can enable the GPU